trust-mfn-berlin/animals-as-objects/vault/theme.logistical-metabolisms.md

 [^2]: To find out more about Marx’s use of metabolism, and the current fortune of this notion, check out this clear overview: http://www.rebelnews.ie/2020/10/20/marx-engels-metabolic-rift-part-one/.
 You can also read more in Andreas Malm’s piece on https://www.versobooks.com/blogs/3691-in-defence-of-metabolic-rift-theory, or in Hannah Landecker.
 “Postindustrial Metabolism: Fat Knowledge”. _Public Culture_ 25, no. 3 (Fall 2013): 495-522. https://doi.org/10.1215/08992363-2144625

 [^3]: Johannes Gebbing (ed.). _50 Jahre Leipziger Zoo, 1878-1928_.
 Leipzig: Selbstverlag des zoolog.
 Gartens, 1928: 36.
 On mass slaughtering cf. Anne Roerkohl.
 “Die Lebensmittelversorgung während des Ersten Weltkrieges im Spannungsfeld kommunaler und staatlicher Maßnahmen”.
 In _Durchbruch zum modernen Massenkonsum: Lebensmittelmärkte und Lebensmittelqualität im Städtewachstum des Industriezeitalters_.
 Hans Jürgen Teuteberg (ed.).
 Münster: Coppenrath, 1987: 309-370.
-Direct quotes have been translated into English for clarity’s sake.

 [^4]: Anthony defines the heroic age as between 1897 and 1922.
 Jason C. Anthony.
 “The Importance of Eating Local: Slaughter and Scurvy in Antarctic Cuisine”. _Endeavour_ 35, no. 4 (2011): 169-177. https://doi.org/10.1016/j.endeavour.2011.07.002.